purelb/purelb/content/how_it_works/overview/_index.md

 When using the Allocators inbuilt IPAM each Service group can contain an address pool for IPv4 and/or IPv6, one is required.

- * v4pool.
-Contains the IPv4 range for allocation
+ * v4pools.
+Contains the IPv4 addresses for allocation
- * v6pool.
-Contains the IPv6 range for allocation
+ * v6pools.
+Contains the IPv6 addresses for allocation

 Each pool conIn the case of the Allocator's inbuilt IPAM a Service Group consists of the following:

  * Name:  The name of the Service Group referenced by annotations in the service definition.
 The default service group is used when no annotation is present.
  * local:  Indicates that PureLB will allocate these address from the information contained in the service group.
- * ipv4pool:  A container for a pool of IPv4 addresses
+ * v4pools:  A container for a pool of IPv4 addresses
- * ipv6pool:  A container from a pool of IPv6 addresses
+ * v6pools:  A container from a pool of IPv6 addresses
  * Subnet:  In the form of CIDR, the network that addresses are allocated
  * Pool:  The specific addresses to be allocated in the form of a range or CIDR
  * Aggregation:  Where the address is not local, this allows subnet to be aggregated